 We popped next door again and sat around the Hippodrome area watching the world go by.
 Rosina observed that children here are much better behaved than back home, they don't seem as naughty.
 I for one had noticed the number of women wearing the Burka, not as many as I had expected, but for me too many.
 I think it does nothing for women's self esteem, but in a man's world here, perhaps that's the idea.

 Back home I think they should be banned completely.
 They're not a religious thing, they're cultural, and since we should expect them to embrace our culture - off with them.

 Today we had managed to spend the whole day out visiting all sorts of places and had done it all without using a map.
-This tells us it's time to be moving on.
+Not having got lost tells us it's time to be moving on.